stationaryStation/dotfiles/README.md

  - dm-dmenu:
     - Move Binaries from bin folder to ~/bin/ and add the directory to path
  - mpd:
-    - Copy the sample config from the mpd folder to ~/.mpd and replace {username_here} with your current username (ej: /home/stationuwu/.mpd/...)
+    - Copy the sample config from the mpd folder to ~/.mpd (No further configuration needed)
  - ncmpcpp:
     - Copy the sample config from the ncmpcpp folder to ~/.config/ncmpcpp and It should work out of the box
  - sxhkd: